cloud17blog/cloud17blog.github.io/_posts/2024-04-01-getting-started-with-github-pages.md

 ### 3. Install Jekyll

-I installed Jekyll on my local machine (Linux Ubuntu 2022 on WSL), mainly following the instructions at <https://jekyllrb.com/docs/installation/>
+I then installed Jekyll on my local machine (Linux Ubuntu 2022 on WSL), mainly following the instructions at <https://jekyllrb.com/docs/installation/>

 1. Install Ruby and RubyGems